Skip to Content

 In practice, EVFTA provides importers in Vietnam with lower tariffs, simplified customs procedures, and wider access to premium EU goods.
 However, these benefits can only be realized through strict compliance with rules of origin and customs requirements.
 For companies prepared to adapt, EVFTA is not just a trade agreement—it is a strategic tool that lowers costs, raises product quality, and strengthens Vietnam’s integration into global supply chains.

-For more information, visit Alau Saigon at https://alausaigon.wpcomstaging.com/
+For more information, visit ALAU VIETNAM at http://alauvietnam.com/